emqx/emqx-exhook/README.md

 See `sdk/README.md`

-## Beachmark

-TODOs

 ## Known Issues or TODOs

-- Configurable Log System.
+**Configurable Log System**

+- use stderr to print logs to the emqx console instead of stdout.
+An alternative is to print the logs to a file.
-    * The Java driver can not redirect the `stderr` stream to erlang vm on Windows platform
+- The Java driver can not redirect the `stderr` stream to erlang vm on Windows platform.

 ## Reference